IDoCodingStuffs/python-doodles/freeform-log.md

 I have to figure just wtf is going on.
 It has to be the way I pass in a series since I don't encounter this in batching per image, and even setting the transformer layer to identity reproes this.

 It's not the number of images passed either -- just `model(images[0:2].to(device))` still reproes also.
 Break time, I have a midterm to submit tonight after all.

+## 6/24
+### 9 AM
+Managed to submit midterm 1 hour before it was due, at 3 AM.
+Meanwhile found some 7 year old discussion suggesting to call `del loss` and `del output` to avoid some Python scoping shenanigans.
+Seems to be working.